lukereding/book_notes/models_for/communicating.md

 What's more: as the quotation above suggests, you build _trust_ between you're essentially 'showing your work'.
 You make your thinking transparent and amenable to inspection.

-## Focus on something concrete and simple first.
+## Focus on something concrete and simple first

 When you explain something to someone, the person is ignorant of what you're explaining.
 They are a novice.
 They haven't had the luxury to let the idea you're explaining sink in, develop an intuition for them.
 Thus: be very concrete.
 The person you're communicating to show be able to form some mental figure or tangibly understand what is it you're talking about.
 Recall a quotation from _made to stick_: